moq-wg/moq-transport/draft-lcurley-warp.md

 : A track with the same content but different encoding as another track.
 For example, a different bitrate, codec, language, etc.

-Track Name:

-: See {{track-name}}.

-Provider:

-: Entity capable of hosting media application session based on the MOQ Transport protocol.
-It is responsible for authorizing the publishers/subscribers, managing the names used for Tracks and is scoped under a domain for a specific application.
-In certain deployments, a provider is also responsible for establishing trust between clients and relays for delivering media.

 ## Notational Conventions

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.